expo/expo/docs/pages/introduction/walkthrough.md

 > _Note: Running `expo build:[ios/android]` uses the Expo build service &mdash; if you would rather run builds on your own infrastructure, read about how to do this in [Building Standalone Apps on Your CI](../distribution/turtle-cli.md)_

-Now you can use [Application Loader](https://help.apple.com/itc/apploader/) to upload the app to App Store Connect, but we find that it’s a bit easier to run `expo upload:ios` instead.
+Now you can use [Transporter](https://apps.apple.com/app/transporter/id1450874784) to upload the app to App Store Connect, but we find that it’s a bit easier to run `expo upload:ios` instead.
 Once it's up on App Store Connect, you'll have to do some manual work within their web interface.
 [Read more about deploying to app stores](../distribution/app-stores.md).

 <Video file="exploring-managed/uploadios.mp4" spaceAfter />